685 West Baltimore St. HSF I 580A

 Genetics of Hypertension

-The prolonged administraion of ouabain to outbred rats evokes a sustained hypertension that is due to elevatyed total peripheral vascular resistance.
-But what is mechanism of the elevated resistance?
-There are three hypotheses.
-The first is that endogenous ouabain raises blood pressure because it directly affects calcium handling mechanisms in the vascular wall (including the Na/Ca exchanger, the Na/K pump and store operated channels).
+The prolonged administration of low doses of ouabain in common used rodent strains typically induces a sustained hypertension due to elevated total peripheral vascular resistance.
+The mechanism of the elevated resistance, which is beleived to be functional not structural, is encompassed by three hypotheses.
+The first is that endogenous ouabain raises blood pressure because it first affects sodium pumps and secondarliy calcium handling mechanisms in the vascular wall (including the Na/Ca exchanger, the Na/K pump, store-operated channels and the sacroplasmic reticulum).
 Very substantial evidence from transgenic animals and an array of pharmacological studies supports that hypothesis.
 The second hypotheis is that the interaction of ouabain with sodium pumps activates signaling cascades and these are critical for the ability of ouabain to raise blood pressure.
-The third hypothesis, advocated by the Leenen group in Ottawa, is that the circulating endogenous ouabain enters the CNS and raises blood pressure via mechanisms that involve aldosterone and angiotensin II in the brain.
-The brain pathway allows increased amounts of sympathetic nerve activity to reach the peripheral vasculature.
-Recent work shows that small amounts of endogenous ouabain are synthesized within the CNS and might regulate sympathetic outflow and blood pressure independent of the blood levels.
-In recent years my lab has beome increasingly more enamoured with the role of the brain and we are actively working in that area.
-It should be mentioned that in addition to sodium pumps, long believed to be the exclusive target of the cardiac glycosides, there are high affinity specific binding sites for ouabain in the adrenal cortex (Ward et al 2002) and we have found similar sites in the brain.
-The identity and function of these sites is also being worked out.
+Very substantial evidence also supports this hypothesis.
+The third hypothesis, advocated by the Leenen group in Ottawa, is that endogenous ouabain can enter the CNS from the circulation and raise blood pressure via mechanisms that involve brain aldosterone and angiotensin II.
+Activation of this brain pathway increases sympathetic nerve activity which in turn raises the tone of peripheral arteries.
+An additional element in this third hypothesis is that small amounts of ouabain are present endogenously in the CNS due to local biosynthesis at discrete sites.
+Further local biosynthesis of ouabain can be stimulated bybrain angiotensin II.
+Increases in brain ouabain per se can regulate sympathetic outflow and thereby impact blood pressure independent of its circulating levels.
+Accordingly, my laboratory has become increasingly enamoured with the role of the brain in setting long-term blood pressure.
+It should be mentioned also that while sodium pumps are often stated as the primary target of ouabain, other high affinity specific binding sites for ouabain exist in the adrenal cortex (Ward et al 2002) and in the brain.
+We hope to identify and these sites and determine their roles in the long-term blood pressure effects of ouabain.